I’m running for the Espoo City Council for a new term. I am currently also a member of the City Board. My themes are:

 Taking care of the living environment and city nature.

-My campaign video written in a spoken word -poem.
+The video is my campaign video while running for the EU Parliament.
+The text is a spoken word -poem.
 Video is made by Johannes Niva:

 How to end poverty?